msaher/ipc/README.md

 A straight forward CLI utility to display all the relevant information associated with an IPv4 Address.
-I originally wrote it because dealing with IP address manually got old quickly.
+I originally wrote it because dealing with IP addressees manually got old quickly.

 # Usage